MESHMD/redactorjs-rails/README.md

  */
 ```

-In your `application.js`, add the following line to include Redactor library:
+In your `application.js`, add the following line to include the Redactor library:

 ```JS
 //= require redactorjs-rails/redactor
 ```

-To load a specific language, for example french (with the language code `fr`):
+To load a specific language, for example French (with the language code `fr`):

 ```JS
 //= require redactorjs-rails/langs/fr